javajosh/project-shiny/README.md

 1. Java source attaches nicely in IDEA - why isn't groovy source attaching?
 2. How do you spin up multiple verticles?
-3. Where is mod.json documented?
+3. <s>Where is mod.json documented?<s>  https://github.com/vert-x/vert.x/blob/docs_2.0.0/core_manual_groovy.md
-4. Where is the vertx version set?
+4. <s>Where is the vertx version set?<s> gradle.properties#vertxVersion.
+Valid strings can be inferred from https://github.com/vert-x/vert.x/tags, and what you get with those tags in the google group.
+It's pretty informal at this point.
-5. How do I add other dependencies to the build?
+5. <s>How do I add other dependencies to the build?</s> Add a line to build.gradle like `compile group: 'ch.qos.logback', name: 'logback-classic', version: '1.0.13'`.
+Values can be inferred from maven repository values such as [this mvnrepository.com entry for logback](http://mvnrepository.com/artifact/ch.qos.logback/logback-classic/1.0.13)
 6. How can I run an class that has a main() in it with gradle?
 7. Where do logs go?
-8. Why does RecordParser seem to want to throw an exception?
+8. <s>Why does RecordParser seem to want to throw an exception?</s> Compiled groovy verticles need to have special strings in mod.json.

 ##Closed questions